tiborvass/gometalinter/CONTRIBUTING.md

 ### Do you want to upgrade a vendored linter?

 Please send a PR.
-We use [GVT](https://github.com/FiloSottile/gvt).
+We use [Go Modules](https://github.com/golang/go/wiki/Modules).
 It should be as simple as:

 ```
-go get github.com/FiloSottile/gvt
+GO111MODULE=on go get -u <linter>
-cd _linters
-gvt update <linter>
 git add <paths>
 ```